iknowaditya/food-delivery-fullstack/README.md

 - For any issues or inquiries, please contact our support team through the app.
 # Acknowledgements

-- **Inspiration**: A special thanks to the various food delivery applications that inspired the development of Yumm Yumm Food App.
+- **Inspiration**: A special thanks to the various food delivery applications that inspired the development of DesiBite Food App.
 Your innovative designs and features helped shape this project.

 - **Libraries and Frameworks**:
   - [React](https://reactjs.org/) - For building the user interface.